Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Probably our biggest objection to a pour spout is that you can't get a tight fitting lid; there will always be holes where steam can escape.
 You really don't want that in your sauce pan--you don't always need a tight-fitting lid, but when you do, it's nice to know you have the option.

 Also, we found in testing that pouring spouts are largely unnecessary.
 You can pour just fine from any sauce pan and not have an issue with dripping--even true for sauce pans with a straight edge (like All-Clad D3).

-Probably our biggest objection to a strainer lid is that, to the best of our knowledge, they are found mainly on inexpensive cookware.
+Probably our biggest objection to a strainer lid is that, to the best of our knowledge, they are found mainly on inexpensive, low quality cookware.
 So you may get a lovely strainer lid that makes draining pasta a breeze, but if it's on a sauce pan that's thin and flimsy, that's probably all you'll ever want to use it for.
 Not good.

 You want a sauce pan with a tight-fitting lid.
 You won't always need it, but for making rice or just heating leftovers, you really want to keep that steam in there.

 If your sauce pan has a dark cooking surface, you will get the hang of using it.
-But we much prefer the lighter color here.
+But a lighter color is better.

 As for external color, we really like the appearance of clad stainless.
 It's kind of the ultimate in kitchen utilitarian chic design, and in our opinion, timeless.
 But if you don't like it, you have a lot of other options.

 Copper, of course, is also beautiful and timeless.
 It's just very expensive to get good quality copper cookware.